Perfluorooctanoic acid: U.S. federal government actions

 On November 21, 2006, EPA ordered DuPont to offer alternative drinking water or treatment for public or private water users living near DuPont's Washington Works plant in West Virginia (and in Ohio), if the level of PFOA detected in drinking water is equal to or greater than 0.5 parts per billion.
 This measure sharply lowered the previous action level of 150 parts per billion that was established in March 2002.

 According to a May 23, 2007, Environmental Science & Technology Online article, U.S. Food and Drug Administration research regarding food contact papers as a potential source of PFOA to humans is ongoing.

 In November 2007, the Centers for Disease Control and Prevention (CDC) published data on PFOA concentrations comparing 1999–2000 vs. 2003–2004 NHANES samples.

-On January 15, 2009, EPA set a provisional health advisory level of 0.4 ppb in drinking water.

-On May 19, 2016, EPA lowered the drinking water health advisory level to 0.07 ppb for PFOA and PFOS.
-In June 2022 the agency issued updated advisories, stating that "some negative health effects may occur with concentrations of PFOA or PFOS in water that are near zero and below EPA's ability to detect at this time."
-EPA also issued new health advisories for GenX and PFBS.

-In March 2021 EPA announced that it will develop drinking water standards for PFOA and PFOS in public water systems.

 In October 2021 the EPA proposed to designate PFOA and PFOS as hazardous substances in its PFAS Strategic Roadmap.
 In September 2022 the EPA proposed to designate as hazardous substances under the Superfund Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA).

+In 2024 EPA published drinking water regulations for PFOA and five other PFAS.